11 Tips for Choosing a Volunteer Organization

 find an organization that matches your vision perfectly, circle the qualities that are most important to you.

-4. Refer to the listing of organizations.
+- Refer to the listing of organizations.
 For example, if your goal is to work in Africa for a year or more in the educational field, create your own list of groups that have all at your specified characteristics.
-See www.volunteerinternational.org for a searchable database of programs.
+See our section of volunteer program options.

-5. Begin your research.
-Conduct preliminary research by visiting the organizations’ web sites.
+- Begin your research.
+Conduct preliminary research by visiting the organizations’ websites.
 Also try a general web search to find “unofficial” information.

-7. Create a list of questions.
-Based on any concerns you have from the web sites, your personal values, and any special needs, create a list of questions for staff and or alumni.
+- Create a list of questions.
+Based on any concerns you have from the websites, your personal values, and any special needs, create a list of questions for staff and or alumni.
+You may also want refer to the many review sites online for reference, though do so carefully to ensure that their is no bias.

 operate in the country where you want to go, and note any changes in fees or programs.